liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 1. **Start by putting the entire app in a single module**: This is a minimal first step that acquaints you with Liferay 7's module framework.
-You'll gain confidence as you build, deploy, and test your app in an environment of your choice, such as a Liferay Workspace or Maven project.
+You'll gain confidence as you build, deploy, and test your app in an environment of your choice, such as a Liferay Workspace, Gradle, or Maven project.

 2. **Split the front-end from the back-end**: Modularizing front-end portlets and servlets and back-end implementations (e.g., Service Builder or OSGi